rscobie/ECE_573_FINAL_PROJECT/README.md

 # simulations_v2.zip:
 The Alpha Release simulation package which holds four worlds.
 Three of these worlds are test worlds for when a URDF vehicle is made.
 The osm_1.world is for a 1000x1000 chunk generated from OSM and put into gazebo as a model.
 The previous version had worlds that were not needed, so they were taken out in this version.
 One can spawn these test worlds by putting this package into a src folder of a workspace, running a catkin_make, and then typing roslaunch simulation_node_gazebo [name of launch file].
 The video will focus on launching osm_1.launch to show that a world chunk was successfully created in gazebo.

+# simulations_v3.zip:
+An updated simulation zip file that includes a simulation_node_description package that has a URDF vehicle model inside it.
+An extra test world and launch file called vehicle_test was also made to simulate the vehicle in an empty world.
+One can spawn these test worlds by putting this package into a src folder of a workspace, running a catkin_make, and then typing roslaunch simulation_node_gazebo [name of launch file].